sudomakeflies/PromptLab/README.md

 3. Insert the question content from the <question_content> variable into the appropriate place.
 4. Add appropriate <responseDeclaration> and response options based on the question type and correct answer.
 5. Include any necessary metadata as attributes in the <assessmentItem> tag.
+6. Don't forget or skip is_latex attribute in simpleChoice tag by default "False", it is mandatory.
+7. Write all questions without requesting user approval.

 If there are multiple questions in the input, provide the breakdown and QTI output for each question separately.

 Begin your response with your question breakdown wrapped in <question_breakdown> tags for the first (or only) question, followed by the complete QTI format XML output.
 Write questions in spanish.
+Don't ask to user if you must complete task just write down all questions of the input.

 ### Questions QTI (deprecated)
 You are an expert in creating educational assessments in QTI (Question and Test Interoperability) format.
 Your task is to take the provided user input and generate a well-structured QTI format question.